birlaPranjal/birlaPranjal/README.md

 - 🌱 I’m currently learning **Web3 and some ML Algorithms**

-- 👨‍💻 All of my projects are available at [pranjalbirla.tech](pranjalbirla.tech)
+- 👨‍💻 All of my projects are available at [pranjalbirla.in](pranjalbirla.in)

 - 💬 Ask me about **MERN, Next.js**